-Welcome to LawCareers.Net blogs.
-We've got a crack team of bloggers reporting back from the front line where they are studying a variety of undergrad and postgrad law courses.
-You'll be hearing straight from the horses' mouths about what the work is really like, as well as how they juggle their studies, job search, finances and (hopefully) social life.
+We've got a crack team of bloggers reporting back from the front line of legal study and work.
+You'll hear straight from the horses' mouths how they juggle their studies, job search, work, finances and social life.
 And don't forget to comment on posts by signing into MyLC.N.

 I am a third-year law student at King’s College London and have been told that I am about to embark on the most challenging year of my legal career so far!
 Join me on this scary and exhausting – but hopefully successful – journey as I attempt to bag a vacation scheme, a place on the LPC and maybe even a training contract.

 I'm a future trainee solicitor at Reed Smith; I've recently graduated from King's College, London with a degree in English.
 I juggled academic work with four vacation schemes during my final year at KCL and am now undertaking the GDL at BPP Law School's Waterloo campus.
 I'm heavily involved in diversity work, so during the notoriously tough year ahead, I'll also be volunteering with organisations including Aspiring Solicitors, Ambitious about Autism and Access Professions.
 This will no doubt prove a challenge, but I'm determined to succeed.

 Welcome to my blog!
 I am a trainee solicitor with a Legal 500 firm in Norwich.
 I am not your “usual” trainee, having graduated in 2006 and secured a training contract last year – and experienced plenty of ups and downs in between!
 I will take you through the best and worst of my experiences and (hopefully) impart the advice which helped me to achieve the Holy Grail of every aspiring lawyer…